quambene/payeng/README.md

 # Run performance test with 100 million transactions as input (~2GB file size)
 cargo test --release test_performance -- --ignored
 ```

+This version on branch `performance` demontrates the use of buffered reading.
+Notice that the memory footprint keeps low.